 From MRT Aozihdi Station, I transferred to the LRT Circular (Green) Line and got off at Hamasen Station.
 The moment I stepped out, I felt like I had entered a little pocket of history.
 I explored the rest of the Takao Railway Museum—roaming freely, happily, and with childlike excitement.

 The museum featured retired locomotives from the Japanese era, each one carrying its own story.
-And right beside Hamasen MRT Station stood the Hamasen LRT Station, where timeless steel giants met the sleek modern lines of the LRT.
+The Hamasen LRT Station stood right beside Hamasen MRT Station.
+Timeless steel giants met the sleek modern lines of the LRT there.

-There was a point when both the old locomotives and the new LRT appeared in one frame—and I swear, it felt like watching history shake hands with the present.
+At one moment, the old locomotives and the new LRT appeared in one frame.
+I swear, it felt like watching history shake hands with the present.
 Some of the old trains were even turned into ice cream shops.
 So adorable, so unexpected, and so Taiwan.

 After soaking up everything at the Takao Railway Museum, I wandered toward the Pier-2 Art Center.
 The old warehouses had been transformed into cute cafés, quirky shops, and creative spaces.